Privacy and permissions in CRM: how to build a policy

 You’ve got your privacy worked out and documented all of the various permissions, as well as the exceptions to these rules.
 So it’s time to start building.

-Whether you do the actual implementation yourself or pay your provider to do the actual set up, the important step actually comes after.
+Whether you do the actual implementation yourself or pay your provider to do the set up, the important step comes after.
 Once your users start actually using the system.

-You will see quickly where different permissions (and even privacy) will need to be tweaked.
-People will struggle to do their work.
-Or they’ll edit things they shouldn’t.
-Other things will work perfectly for a while and then people’s roles will change and evolve, making it necessary to adjust your policy.
+You will quickly see where different permissions (and even privacy) need to be tweaked.
+People will struggle to do their work, or they’ll edit things they shouldn’t.
+Other things will work perfectly for a while, and then people’s roles will change and evolve, making it necessary to adjust your policy.

 Regularly reviewing your policy and documenting the changes you need to make is key.